launchdarkly/go-server-sdk-evaluation/README.md

 [![Circle CI](https://circleci.com/gh/launchdarkly/go-server-sdk-evaluation.svg?style=shield)](https://circleci.com/gh/launchdarkly/go-server-sdk-evaluation) [![Documentation](https://img.shields.io/static/v1?label=go.dev&message=reference&color=00add8)](https://pkg.go.dev/gopkg.in/launchdarkly/go-server-sdk-evaluation.v1)

-## This is a prerelease repository

-This project currently contains prerelease code to support development of Go SDK 5.0.0.

 ## Overview

 This repository contains the internal feature flag evaluation logic and data model used by the [LaunchDarkly Go SDK](https://github.com/launchdarkly/go-server-sdk).
 It is packaged separately because it is also used by internal LaunchDarkly components.
 Applications using the LaunchDarkly Go SDK should not need to reference this package directly.